A lower bound for the curvature integral under an upper curvature bound: Preliminaries

 \subsection{Strainers}

-We recall the notion of a strainer introduced in \cite{LN:geod} and prove some lemmas on it.
-Although we restrict our attention to $\bar{\mathcal M}(n,r,V)$, the contents of this section are applicable to general GCBA spaces.
+We recall the notion of a strainer introduced in \cite{LN:geo} (originally in the CBB setting \cite{BGP}).
+More precisely, we introduce a slightly stronger version and prove some lemmas on it.
+Although we restrict our attention to GCBA spaces in $\bar{\mathcal M}(n,r,V)$, the contents of this section are applicable to general GCBA spaces.

 Let $N$ be a GCBA space in $\bar{\mathcal M}(n,r,V)$.
-We may assume $r\ll 1$ (the upper bound depends only on the curvature bound $1$).
-In what follows we basically work in a closed ball of radius $r/10$ in $N$, which plays the same role as a \textit{tiny ball} in \cite{LN:geod}.
-Note that such a metric ball is convex and compact, and triangle comparison holds there.
-In particular, shortest paths are unique and extendable in it.
+As mentioned earlier, we assume $r\ll\pi$.
+In what follows we basically work in a closed ball of radius $r/10$ in $N$, which plays the same role as a \textit{tiny ball} in \cite{LN:geo}.
+By triangle comparison, such a ball is convex, and shortest paths are unique and extendable in it.

-For technical reasons, we define a strainer with the notion of \textit{straining radius} as in \cite[\S7.5]{LN:geod}, which controls the local behavior of a strainer.
-Moreover, we describe the conditions by using comparison angles and non-strict inequalities rather than angles and strict inequalities so that strainers become stable under convergence (see Remark \ref{rem:str}(1) below).
+A strainer introduced in \cite{LN:geo} controls the branching of shortest paths in a GCBA space, so it is an infinitesimal notion in nature.
+However, our main concern is a Riemannian manifold, where geodesics never branch (but may diverge rapidly).
+For this reason, we need to define a strainer with the notion of \textit{straining radius} as in \cite[\S7.5]{LN:geo}, which controls the local behavior of geodesics (however, the original infinitesimal definition has other advantages; for instance, see Remark \ref{rem:vol3}).
+Also, we will define it using comparison angles and non-strict inequalities rather than actual angles and strict inequalities, so that our strainers are stable under the Gromov-Hausdorff convergence (see Remark \ref{rem:str}(1) below).